The Great Port Vendres Tapestry Association

 The finished tapestry

 The project evolved to 21 panels, each 70 cm², now framed and ready to be gifted to the town of Port-Vendres.
-The official handing over ceremony will be led by the Mayor and the Adjoint responsible for Culture on Friday 16th October (by invitation only).
+The official handing over ceremony was led by the Mayor and the Adjoint responsible for Culture on Friday 16th October (by invitation only).
+Once the sanitary situation allows, they will find a permanent home and be opened to the public.

 The panels depict the history of Port-Vendres from the Phoenicians to 2020, representing hours of research and interviews with local residents.
 There have been many discussions and decisions about how to present each historic theme and debates about artistic interpretation.